UCL-ARC/green-hpc-course/episodes/reducing-emissions.md

 #### Daily vs hourly matching

-Imagine an organization has a demand curve like this, each blue square represents 1kWh:
+Imagine an organisation has a demand curve like this, each blue square represents 1kWh:

 ![Demand curve for electricity use](./fig/29_daily_consumption.png "Demand curve for electricity use")